Tomas Motycka remembered

 Řád slovenského národního povstání [The Order of the Slovak National Uprising]

-In November 2017, his name, along with the names of some 2500 other Czechoslovak men and women who had served in the RAF during WW2, was unveiled at the Winged Lion monument at Klárov, Prague.
+In November 2017, his name, along with the names of 2533 other Czechoslovak men and women who had served in the RAF during WW2, was unveiled at the Winged Lion Monument at Klárov, Prague.

 The assistance of Milan Herčut and Michal Hlaváč of the project team is much appreciated.